Harvard Extension Courses in Biological Sciences

 Medical Microbiology

-Matthew Schaefers PhD, Instructor in Anaesthesia and Research Associate, Boston Children's Hospital, Harvard Medical School - Nikolaus Jilg MD, PhD, Instructor in Medicine, Massachusetts General Hospital, Harvard Medical School - Sarah Osmulski MD, Resident Physician, Department of Anesthesiology, Perioperative and Pain Medicine, Brigham and Women's Hospital
+Nikolaus Jilg MD, PhD, Instructor in Medicine, Massachusetts General Hospital, Harvard Medical School - Sarah Osmulski MD, Resident Physician, Department of Anesthesiology, Perioperative and Pain Medicine, Brigham and Women's Hospital - Matthew Schaefers PhD, Assistant Professor of Anaesthesia, Harvard Medical School and and Research Associate, Boston Children's Hospital

 This course introduces students to the microbial species that cause human disease.
 We cover bacteria, fungi, viruses, and protozoa, and discuss current topics including antibiotic resistance, public health threats, and the microbiome.
 There is no laboratory component to this course.

-Prerequisites: Basic molecular and cellular biology (BIOS E-1a or equivalent).
+Prerequisites: Basic molecular and cellular biology, such as BIOS E-1a (offered previously), BIOS E-1ax, or equivalent.

 Human Pathophysiology II